Cyren-debug/xtottel-core-servers/CONTRIBUTING.md

-# Contributing to Xtottel Core Servers
+# Contributing to Sendexa Servers

-Thank you for considering contributing to the **Xtottel Core Servers** project!
+Thank you for considering contributing to the **Sendexa Servers** project!
 Your contributions help improve the quality and functionality of the project, and we truly appreciate your efforts.

 Please follow the guidelines below to ensure a smooth and consistent contribution process.